Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_edge_iot_ops/aio_manufacturing/_index.md

 The following Jumpstart scenario will show how to create an AKS Edge Essentials cluster in Azure Windows Server VM and connect the Azure VM and AKS Edge Essentials cluster to Azure Arc using [Azure Bicep](https://learn.microsoft.com/azure/azure-resource-manager/bicep/overview).
 The provided Bicep template is responsible for creating the Azure resources as well as executing the LogonScript including AKS Edge Essentials cluster creation, AIO deployment, Azure resource deployment, and Azure Arc onboarding (Azure VM and AKS Edge Essentials cluster) on the Azure VM.

-> **:** It is not expected to use a nested virtualization in a production environment, let alone using an Azure VM to do so.
+> **Note:** It is not expected to use a nested virtualization in a production environment, let alone using an Azure VM to do so.
 The below scenario is unsupported and should ONLY be used for demo and testing purposes.

 ## Prerequisites